MattiaSarti/rethinking-position-encoding-in-transformers/README.md

 \* *BLEU score computed as in the [original paper](https://arxiv.org/abs/1706.03762) but without compound splitting*\
 \*\* *"base" models compared, according to the [original terminology](https://arxiv.org/abs/1706.03762)*

+## Related Work

+[Liu et al.](https://arxiv.org/abs/2003.09229) and, previously, [Shaw et al.](https://arxiv.org/abs/1803.02155) were moved by similar concerns about position encoding in the original Transformer.\
+Differently from these approaches, the proposed one 1) does not re-design the attention mechanism, 2) does not require additional learnable parameters and 3) introduces minimal computational overhead, yet preserving the benefits of the original architecture.

 ## How To Reproduce Such Result Comparison

 The dataset was downloaded and preprocessed as suggested in Fairseq [here](https://github.com/pytorch/fairseq/blob/master/examples/scaling_nmt/README.md), coherently with the [original work](https://arxiv.org/abs/1706.03762).